zhengsophia/67960-RIViT/index.md

 #### Sinusoidal Position Encodings

-Sinusoidal position encodings also adds position encoding vectors to the token embeddings, but this vector is calculated based on a fixed sinusoidal function instead of learned during training.
+Sinusoidal position encodings also add position encoding vectors to the token embeddings, but this vector is calculated based on a fixed sinusoidal function instead of learned during training.

 We implement the sinusoidal encodings as follows, based on the original Transformers paper [CITE]:

+$$
-$$PE_{(pos, i)} = \begin{cases}
+PE_{(pos, i)} = \begin{cases}
     \sin\left(\frac{pos}{10,000^{i/dim}}\right) & \text{for $i$ even} \\
     \cos\left(\frac{pos}{10,000^{i/dim}}\right) & \text{for $i$ odd}
-\end{cases}$$
+\end{cases}
+$$

 Here, $pos$ is the position index, $i$ is the $i$-th index of positional encoding for $pos$, and $dim$ is the dimension of the token embeddings.

 This function extends easily to unseen resolution lengths, and requires less memory and computation than learned positional encodings.

 #### Relative Positional Encodings

 The above two methods are both examples of _absolute_ positional encodings, i.e. they encode information for the position alone.
 However, _relative_ positional encodings capture pairwise information between different positions.

 Not only do relative encodings introduce information about the relationships between tokens at different positions, but they can also be more generalizable to different resolutions.
 By nature, absolute encodings generally limit a model to some maximum token length, while pairwise relative encodings can generalize to unseen token sequence lengths.